Audiologist

 348s

-I regularly test, review and fit my patients with new hearing aids released from the major hearing aid brands Oticon, Phonak, Resound, Signia, Starkey, and Widex.
-Information and pricing for the newest hearing aids for 2023 can be found on this website under the menu item Hearing Aids 2023.
+I regularly test, review and fit my patients with new hearing aids for 2024 released from the major hearing aid brands Oticon, Phonak, Resound, Signia, Starkey, and Widex.

 Look for an audiologist who uses Real Ear Measures to fit hearing aids.
 This procedure is the only way to ensure the hearing aid programming is customized to your unique hearing loss, like a prescription for eyeglasses.
 A video of how real ear measure are performed can be found in the link RE Measures performed.